 Since the trade took place, three players from the deal have seen NHL action.
 Here is how they have stacked up offensively:

 When Eichel debuted with the Golden Knights on Feb.
-16, 2022, he hadn’t played NHL hockey in over ten months.
+16, 2022, he hadn’t played NHL hockey in over 10 months.
 It took him some time to find his game, but once he did, he became a game-changer for Vegas.
-Eichel has increased his production rate in each of his first three seasons with the Golden Knights, and he collected 26 points in 22 playoff games during Vegas’ run to the Stanley Cup Final in 2022-23.
+He has increased his production rate in each of his first three seasons with the Golden Knights, and he collected 26 points in 22 playoff games during Vegas’ run to the Stanley Cup Final in 2022-23.

 What separates Eichel from Tuch is his two-way game.
 He has had a tremendous impact on the Golden Knights at both ends of the ice.
-Eichel has given up a far lower rate of shots, goals, expected goals, and scoring chances against than Tuch while on the ice at 5v5.
+He has given up a far lower rate of shots, goals, expected goals, and scoring chances against than Tuch while on the ice at 5v5.

-While there was never much doubt that Eichel would be more of an impact player than Tuch, Peyton Krebs, a young prospect only 20 years old, was another critical piece of the trade for Buffalo.
-Since joining the Sabres, he has produced offense at a relatively average bottom-six rate, although his scoring has dropped considerably this season.
-He only has seven points in his first 41 games of 2023-24; he hasn’t developed into as big of an offensive threat as the Sabres had hoped.
-Since he arrived, they have been outscored 84-62 with Krebs on the ice at 5v5.
+While there was never much doubt that Eichel would be more of an impact player than Tuch, Krebs, a young player only 23 years old, was another critical piece of the trade for Buffalo.
+Since joining the Sabres, he has produced offense at a relatively average bottom-six rate, although his scoring has dropped the past two seasons.
+He only has three points in his first seven games of 2024-25; he hasn’t developed into as big of an offensive threat as the Sabres had hoped.
 He is routinely outscored by the opposition, and it’s becoming a concern for the team.
 He has shown flashes of brilliance, and he’s still young enough to become an effective NHL player, but I’m starting to become less confident that it will be in Buffalo.

 The Futures